 Boutique – Mrs Banks Hotel

-One of the newest hotels in Paddington, the Mrs Banks Hotel, offers 30 rooms in a beautifully renovated art déco style building that was a branch of the Commonwealth Bank in its previous life.
-Opening in September 2017, the rooms are well-appointed, and the service is outstanding.
-Little touches like complimentary Tims Tams, water and Nespresso, are much appreciated.
+The Mrs Banks Hotel offers 30 rooms in a beautifully renovated art déco style building that was a branch of the Commonwealth Bank.
+The rooms are well-appointed, and the service is outstanding.
+Little touches like complimentary Tim Tams, water and Nespresso are much appreciated.

 The location is perfect with buses to the city and the beach almost at the door.
-You can walk to town if you fancy a little exercise.
 This is a brilliant choice for couples and solo travellers.

 Look at the photos and reviews of Mrs Banks Hotel